awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 **Note**
 For Ubuntu Server, patch candidate versions are limited to patches included in `trusty-security` \(Ubuntu Server 14\.04 LTS\), `xenial-security` \(Ubuntu Server 16\.04 LTS\), `bionic-security` \(Ubuntu Server 18\.04 LTS\), `focal-security` \(Ubuntu Server 20\.04 LTS\), or `groovy-gorilla` \(Ubuntu Server 20\.10 STR\)\.

 1. Apply [ApprovedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) as specified in the patch baseline\.
-The approved patches are approved for update even if they are discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.
+The approved patches are approved for update even if they're discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.

 1. Apply [RejectedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-RejectedPatches) as specified in the patch baseline\.
-The rejected patches are removed from the list of approved patches and will not be applied\.
+The rejected patches are removed from the list of approved patches and won't be applied\.

 1. The APT library is used to upgrade packages\.

-1. The instance is rebooted if any updates were installed\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance is not rebooted after Patch Manager runs\.
+1. The instance is rebooted if any updates were installed\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.\)

 ------
 #### [ Windows ]

 When a patching operation is performed on a Windows Server instance, the instance requests a snapshot of the appropriate patch baseline from Systems Manager\.
 This snapshot contains the list of all updates available in the patch baseline that were approved for deployment\.
 This list of updates is sent to the Windows Update API, which determines which of the updates are applicable to the instance and installs them as needed\.
-If any updates are installed, the instance is rebooted afterwards, as many times as necessary to complete all necessary patching\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance is not rebooted after Patch Manager runs\.
+If any updates are installed, the instance is rebooted afterwards, as many times as necessary to complete all necessary patching\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.\) The summary of the patching operation can be found in the output of the Run Command request\.
 Additional logs can be found on the instance in the `%PROGRAMDATA%\Amazon\PatchBaselineOperations\Logs` folder\.

 Because the Windows Update API is used to download and install patches, all Group Policy settings for Windows Update are respected\.
 No Group Policy settings are required to use Patch Manager, but any settings that you have defined will be applied, such as to direct instances to a Windows Server Update Services \(WSUS\) server\.